tracim/tracim/backend/doc/setting.md

 ## Collaborative edition server ##

 In tracim 2.4, Collaborative Edition online does support Collabora/libreofficeOnline.
-It is tested with [Collabora CODE](https://www.collaboraoffice.com/code/).
+It is tested with Collabora Online (professional version of Collabora) and with [Collabora CODE](https://www.collaboraoffice.com/code/).
 We do not support yet other collaborative edition online service but we do support WOPI protocol making support for WOPI compatible software easy.

-All the informations to set up a `Collabora CODE` server can be found on the [official documentation](https://www.collaboraoffice.com/code/docker/)

-To set up a `Collabora CODE` server using docker for testing purpose:
+To set up a `Collabora CODE` server using docker for testing purpose ([image](https://hub.docker.com/r/collabora/code))

+note: you should replace <DOT_ESCAPED_DOMAIN_OF_TRACIM_API> with real value like `domain=tracim\\.mysuperdomain\\.com`):

-`sudo docker run -d -t -p PORT:PORT -e "domain=IP_OF_TRACIM_API" -e "username=admin" -e "password=S3cRet" -e "SLEEPFORDEBUGGER=0" -e "extra_params=--o:ssl.enable=false" --cap-add MKNOD --restart always collabora/code:4.0.4-3`
+`sudo docker run -d -t -p 9980:9980 -e "domain=<DOT_ESCAPED_DOMAIN_OF_TRACIM_API>" -e "SLEEPFORDEBUGGER=0" -e "extra_params=--o:ssl.enable=false" --cap-add MKNOD --restart always collabora/code:4.0.5.2`

-**Tracim is tested with the version 4.0.4-3, you can use the latest version at your own risk**
+:warning: Tracim is tested with the version 4.0.5.2, you can use the latest version at your own risk

+Similar example with LibreofficeOnline(rolling release, unstable :warning:) server using docker ([image](https://hub.docker.com/r/libreoffice/online)):

+`sudo docker run -d -t -p 9980:9980 -e "domain=<DOT_ESCAPED_DOMAIN_OF_TRACIM_API>" -e "SLEEPFORDEBUGGER=0" -e "extra_params=--o:ssl.enable=false" --cap-add MKNOD --restart always libreoffice/online:master`

+:information source: All the informations to set up a `Collabora CODE/ LibreofficelOnline` server can be found on the [official documentation](https://www.collaboraoffice.com/code/docker/)

+:warning: Be really carefull about configuring domain parameter, as [official documentation](https://www.collaboraoffice.com/code/docker/) said, value should be dot escaped, ex: `domain=.*\\.mysuperdomain\\.com`

+:information_source: you can add username/password parameter to set collabora admin console too : `-e "username=admin" -e "password=S3cRet"`

+:information_source: to avoid using automatic ssl/tls encryption in collabora, you should disable this: `-e "extra_params=--o:ssl.enable=false"`

 ## Configuring tracim in development.ini ##